starknet-edu/starknetbook/camp_1/README.md

 **View functions.** Using the `@view` decorator, we define a function as view.
 Other contracts (including accounts) can read from the contract status; they cannot modify it (note that externals can modify it).
 Reading from storage does not cost gas!

 Note that in Solidity, the compiler creates getters for all state variables declared as public; in Cairo, all storage variables are private.
-Therefore, if we want to publicize the storage variables, we must make a getter function ourselves.
+Therefore, if we want to make the storage variables public, we must make a getter function ourselves.

 ### Constructors